-The recent global phenomenon of creepy clown sightings has only compounded my woes, so on the eve of the Halloween weekend – when I’m almost certain to come face-to-grease painted face with one of these monsters – I’ve decided to confront my fears and try to figure out just why it is that these characters designed to amuse children are able to chill the blood of fully grown adults.
+The recent global phenomenon of creepy clown sightings has only compounded my woes, so on the eve of the Halloween weekend – when I’m almost certain to come face to grease-painted face with one of these monsters – I’m going to confront my fears and try to figure out why these characters designed to amuse children consistently chill the blood of fully grown adults.

-A lot of what you’re about to read comes from research and opinion by experts that I’ve meticulously pulled together (Read: gleaned from Wikipedia).
+A lot of what you’re about to read comes from research and experts opinions I’ve meticulously pulled together (read: gleaned from Wikipedia).
 But before we get to that, I’d like to share my own personal theory about why creepy clowns scare us, both in real life and in pop culture.

-Well, partly because it makes us confront the possibility that many of the things we dismiss as harmless might actually conceal something menacing, and partly because it suggests a threat to childhood – and by extension, children – which to most people is the worst scenario imaginable.
+See, the more I think about, the more I’ve come to the conclusion that there’s something inherently unnerving about taking an innocent concept – in this case, harmless characters designed to make kids laugh – and tweaking just enough that it becomes sinister Why is this so powerful?
+Partly because it makes us confront the possibility that many things we dismiss as harmless actually conceal something menacing, and partly because it suggests a threat to childhood – and by extension, children – something most people consider the worst scenario imaginable.

-Of course, this is just my armchair theorising, and whilst I think it’s a credible theory, it’s probably best if we push on to cover views that are just a LITTLE bit more legitimate…
+Of course, this is just my armchair theorising, and whilst I think it’s a credible theory, it’s probably best if we push on to cover views that are little bit more legitimate…

 And speaking of bloodthirsty…

 Art imitates life